 Oil and gas development in British Columbia is referred to as either conventional or unconventional.
-Conventional oil and gas exploration refers to the exploration and development of porous and permeable rock formations in the subsurface.
+Conventional oil and gas exploration is the exploration and development of porous and permeable rock formations in the subsurface.
 These types of reservoirs are typically less than 20 metres in thickness and have well defined and limited areal extent.
-By comparison, unconventional reservoirs such as fine grained sandstones, siltstones and shales are widespread.
-They occur over large areas and individual formations can reach thicknesses in excess of 300 metres.
-During both conventional and unconventional drilling operations, sumps or tanks are used to contain drilling and waste fluids.
-Pipelines connect all producing gas wells to markets and most oil wells will have pipeline infrastructure in place to transfer the oil to a facility.
-Wellpads are accessed by a combination of all-season and/or winter access roads, and occasionally by air.
+By comparison, unconventional reservoirs such as fine grained sandstones, siltstones and shales occur over large areas and individual formations can reach thicknesses in excess of 300 metres.
+There are a number of surface requirements for development.
+During both conventional and unconventional drilling operations, sumps or tanks are used to contain drilling and waste fluids; pipelines connect all producing gas and oil wells to markets and wellpads are accessed by a combination of all-season and/or winter access roads, and occasionally by air.